rasheedja/simplex-method/ACKNOWLEDGEMENTS.md

 # Third-Party Software Acknowledgement

-The file `Simplex.hs` was generated from Isabelle using the implementation found here: https://www.isa-afp.org/entries/Simplex.html
+The file `generated/Simplex.hs` was generated from Isabelle using the implementation found here: https://www.isa-afp.org/entries/Simplex.html

 The license for this implementation can be found below.